 Pammi Poorian Wala

 Pammi Poorian Wala is the second stop on Patiala Heritage Walk.
-This a 30-40-year-old shop selling piping hot Pooris and Chhole Bhature with pumpkin or Kaddu ki Sabzi.
+This a 30 to 40-year-old shop selling piping hot Pooris and Chhole Bhature with pumpkin or Kaddu ki Sabzi.
 We had our breakfast before the walk but could not resist tasting the Pooris.
 They were nice but I was more tempted by the Soot Ka Laddu.

 It is fun to see the food being cooked right next to you and Pooris landing on your plate right out of the pan.

-Pro Tip – Do not eat breakfast before you embark on Patiala Heritage walk.
+Pro Tip – Do not eat breakfast before you embark on the heritage walk.
 Instead, have it on the way – the Patiala Way.

 As we entered the narrow lanes with tall Havelis on both sides, I was reminded of Bikaneri Havelis.
 The Havelis here are not that grand but the doors are as rich.
 Almost every Haveli door is carved in wood with intricate designs on them.
 The door jambs too were made in broad frames and lovely to look at.
 Invariably, there was a Ganesh carved on top of the door.

 Some windows and window frames were nice but you have to really stretch your neck to look at them.
-Blue Grey color for doors seems to be the favorite in Patiala.
+Blue Grey Color for doors seems to be the favorite in the town.